Illinois Practice Driving Test - Illinois Road Rules 2

 Practice tests help evaluate your knowledge and signal whether you need to study more of a particular topic.

-After taking a practice test, it is highly advisable to do a revision.
-For instance, you may find that you are not good at retaining numbers or have trouble with road signs.
+After taking a practice test, it is highly advisable to revise.
+For instance, you may not retain numbers well or have trouble with road signs.

 Practice tests help teach time management well.
-It is best to first do a focused study without any time restrictions and then set a time limit the second time around.
+It is best to do a focused study without any time restrictions and then set a time limit the second time.

 Construct an organized study plan for yourself.
-Try not to cram all information by memorizing at once.
-The key is to study for short periods of time.
+Try not to cram all the information by memorizing it at once.
+The key is to study for short periods.

-A good way to organize yourself is by trying the Pomodoro Technique.
-This is a time management technique developed by Francesco Cirillo in the late 1980s, where you can use a timer to divide work during intervals, typically 25 minutes in length and interspersed by short breaks.
+A good way to organize yourself is to try the Pomodoro Technique.
+This is a time management technique developed by Francesco Cirillo in the late 1980s.
+In it, you can use a timer to divide work into intervals, typically 25 minutes in length and interspersed by short breaks.

 Practice builds your exam-taking endurance and enables your mind to work faster.
-Taking an online test may lead to mental fatigue at first, but you will gradually get acclimatized to it.
+Taking an online test may initially lead to mental fatigue, but you will gradually get acclimatized to it.

 Studying thoroughly is best for relieving tension.
 It is normal to feel anxious before or during the test.
-At times, too much pressure may cause you to blank out.
-In order to avoid reaching that stage, practice more to get comfortable with the test format.
+At times, too much pressure may cause you to blank out to avoid reaching that stage.
+Practice more to get comfortable with the test format.

 Knowing the rules of the road on paper will not just help you pass but enable you to become a good driver.

-About 6 teenagers die every day from motor vehicle accidents, and the risk is especially high in the first few months of getting a driver’s license.
-Understanding the traffic rules and laws well will help you drive efficiently and safely.
+About six teenagers die every day from motor vehicle accidents, and the risk is especially high in the first few months of getting a driver’s license.
+Understanding the traffic rules and laws will help you drive efficiently and safely.

 Sufficient knowledge of traffic laws and driving rules will help you drive safely and competently.
 Taking the Illinois practice driving test and working on your weaknesses will equip you well with the information required to pass your driving permit test.

-We realize that some of you might want some help studying for that test.
+We realize some of you might want help studying for that test.
 That’s what we are here for.
-Just contact us and we will help!
+Just contact us, and we will help!